 Supermarket Collection Volunteers: Several times per year, we go to a local supermarket for a day and ask customers if they would be willing to donate one or two items that we need to resupply our shelves.
 We hand out a shopping list as customers enter and collect any donations as they leave.
 Volunteers are needed to hand out shopping lists, look after the donation trolley (and say a big thank you), presort the food into crates and deliver the crates to our warehouse.
 New volunteers will be taught what to do.
-Most volunteers offer one or two hours of their time on a collection day and our supermarket coordinator will make a rota to ensure the full day is covered.
-Our next Supermarket Collection Day booked for 2018 is:
+Most volunteers offer one or two hours of their time on a collection day and our supermarket liaison officer will make a rota to ensure the full day is covered.
+Our next Supermarket Collection Day booked for 2019 is: tbc

 If you are interested in volunteering for any of these roles please get in touch, we’d love to hear from you!